 - Reputation for inherent non-linearity.
-This deviation from linear behavior is commonly ascribed to the change in the cross-sectional area of the column (due to Poisson's ratio), which occurs with deformation under load. - Sensitivity to off center loading can be high and hardness of loading pad can change output by as much as 0.5 %
+This deviation from linear behavior is commonly ascribed to the change in the cross-sectional area of the column (due to Poisson's ratio), which occurs with deformation under load. - Sensitivity to off-center loading can be high, and the hardness of the loading pad can change output by as much as 0.5 %